jobyh/tutorials/php/lesson0/tutorial.md

 You might already have PHP installed.
 In the Terminal type `which php` and press enter.
 If you see something like `PHP 7.4.3 (cli) (built: Feb 23 2020 07:24:48) ( NTS )` then
-it is already installed and you can start from 3. below.
+it is already installed and you can _start from 3_.

 1. In the Terminal type `brew install php` then press return to install the latest PHP using Homebrew (this can take around 5-10 minutes to complete)